dor1202/custom-react-starter-js/README.md

 # Custom React Starter

-A simple starter containing the needed folders for organized project.
+A simple starter containing the needed folders for an organized project.

 ## Available Scripts